Friday, August 7, 2015

 Most of this has already been covered here, but I recently stumbled upon an encapsulation I wrote several years ago so I am posting it for one-stop shoppers.

-Bill Finger was not well documented in his lifetime by either interviews or photographs (and he received no mainstream obituary).
+Bill Finger was not well documented in his lifetime by either interviews or photographs.
 Few instances of his actual words have been published.
+(Upon his death, he received several tributes in DC Comics publications, but no mainstream obituary.)

 The best source: he is quoted rather extensively in Jim Steranko’s book History of Comics, Volume 1 (1970).
 In addition, he spoke on a panel of comics creators at the first “official” comic convention in 1965, which is transcribed in Alter Ego #20, and he is briefly quoted in a short New Yorker piece about that convention.